Haitian cuisine: Popular foods

 Rice is occasionally eaten with beans alone, but more often than not, some sort of meat completes the dish.
 Bean purée or sauce pois (sos pwa) is often poured on top of white rice.
 The traditional Haitian sauce pois is less thick than Cuban black bean soup.
 Black beans are usually the beans of choice, followed by red beans, white beans, and even peas.
 Chicken is frequently eaten, as are goat meat (cabrit) and beef (boeuf).
 Chicken is often boiled in a marinade consisting of lemon juice, sour orange, Scotch bonnet pepper, garlic and other seasonings, then subsequently fried until crispy.

 Légume Haïtien (or simply "légume'" in Haiti), is a thick vegetable stew consisting of a mashed mixture of eggplant, cabbage, chayote, spinach, watercress and other vegetables depending on availability and the cook's preference.
 It is flavored with épice, onions, garlic, and tomato paste, and generally cooked with beef or crab.
 Légume is most often served with rice, but may also be served with other starches, including mais moulin (mayi moulen), a savory cornmeal porridge similar to polenta or grits), petit mil (cooked millet), or blé (wheat).

 Other starches commonly eaten include yam, sweet potato, potato, and breadfruit.
 These are frequently eaten with a thin sauce consisting of tomato paste, onions, spices, and dried fish.

 Tchaka is a hearty stew consisting of hominy, beans, joumou (squash), and meat (often pork).

 Boulette are bread-bound meatballs seasoned in Haitian fashion.

-Spaghetti is most often served in Haiti as a breakfast dish and is cooked with hot dogs, dried herring, and spices, then served with tomato sauce and sometimes raw watercress.
+Haitian spaghetti is often served in Haiti as a breakfast dish and is cooked with hot dogs, dried herring, seeds, and spices, then served with tomato sauce and sometimes raw watercress.

 One of the country's best-known appetizers is the Haitian patty (pâté), which are made with either ground beef, chicken, salted cod, smoked herring (food), and ground turkey surrounded by a crispy or flaky crust.
 Other snacks include crispy, spicy fried malanga fritters called accra (akra), bananes pesées, and marinade a fried savory dough ball.
 For a complete meal, they may be served with griot (fried pork), tassot cabrit (fried goat meat) or other fried meat.
-These foods are served with a spicy slaw called pikliz which consists of cabbage, carrot, vinegar, scotch bonnet pepper, and spices.
+These foods are served with a spicy slaw called pikliz which consists of cabbage, carrot, vinegar, Scotch bonnet pepper, and spices.
 Fried foods, collectively known as fritaille (fritay), are sold widely on the streets.
+Haitian fries and sweet Haitian vanilla bean marshmallows are also popular appetizers in Haiti.